TurkuNLP/turkunlp.github.io/projects.md

 U-bot uses advanced language technology to automatically generate news text based on facts from a data source and previous news stories in the same area.
 Most organisations producing automatically generated text use simple template slot filling.
 These templates usually have to be written by journalists, which takes time and effort.
 With U-bot, text generation is driven by advanced language technology methods, cutting out the role of the time-consuming templates and letting the machine do the work.

+##  A piece of news, an opinion or something else= Different texts and their detection from the multilingual Internet

+PI: __Veronika Laippala (TY)__

+2019-2021, funded by Emil Aaltonen Foundation

+The project combines linguistics, natural language processing and machine learning in order to analyse and automatically detect the different text varieties that are used on the internet.
+By distinguishing between e.g. user manuals, news articles on recent events and texts that also feature the author’s opinion, the project reveals crucial information on language use on the internet and improves the accessibility of the massive amount of information available online.
+As a practical outcome, the project detects the different text varieties used in a collection of billions of words of online texts written in Finnish, Swedish, French and English that were compiled by the research group during previous research efforts.
+This has significantly improved the usability of the collections.

 ## Structuring language use across multilingual web corpora

 Partners: Veronika Laippala (TY), Jesse Egbert and Douglas Biber, Northern Arizona University, USA